karanheera/AI-MultiImage-Captioner/README.md

 ## Description

-This app generates captions for multiple uploaded images using the **BLIP** model from Hugging Face's **Transformers** library.
+This Generative AI app generates captions for multiple uploaded images using the **BLIP** model from Hugging Face's **Transformers** library.
 Users can upload one or more images, and the app will process them to generate captions.
 The app also provides the option to download the captions along with the filenames in a CSV format for further analysis or reporting.

 ### Key Features:
 - **Image Captioning**: Automatically generates captions for uploaded images using the BLIP model.